- The author wishes to keep his or her privacy.

 The latter two reasons apply to me.

 When I wrote my first book, Anna’s Kitchen, I thought my legal name, Gayle Martin, was perhaps too common.
 So, I included my maiden name, Homes.
 However, there was a problem.
-Before I was married to Mr. Martin, I spent my life having both a first and a last name with unusual spellings.
+Before I was married to a Mr. Martin, I spent my life having both a first and a last name with unusual spellings.
 Gayle Homes.
 I was constantly having to spell my name for people, and they were still getting my name wrong.
 They all thought I was, “Gail Holmes,” and no, it didn’t exactly do wonders for my self-esteem.

 Once Anna’s Kitchen was published, I realized that the troubles of the past had come back to haunt me.
 The name, Gayle Homes, with or without, Martin, simply left too big of a margin for error for a keyword search.
 Had I not picked up the name, Martin, along my life’s journey, I would have used a pen name from the get-go.
 That said, we learn from our mistakes.
 So when I started publishing my Luke and Jenny series of historical novels for young readers, I dropped the name Homes and published as Gayle Martin.
 It worked, and I successfully built my brand as a children’s book author.
 Then came the next problem.

 Why I switched to a pen name